jimilee/yolov8_second-stage-cls/docs/yolov5/clearml.md

     loggers = Loggers(save_dir, weights, opt, hyp, LOGGER)  # loggers instance if loggers.clearml:
         loggers.clearml.task.execute_remotely(queue="my_queue")  # <------ ADD THIS LINE
-        # Data_dict is either None is user did not choose for ClearML dataset or is filled in by ClearML
+        # Data_dict is either None is user did not choose for ClearML sub_dataset or is filled in by ClearML
         data_dict = loggers.clearml.data_dict
 # ...
 ```